 I continually reevaluate my specs, and the products I use.
 Ready to change course as I learn more, and as more options become available.
-A never-ending journey!
+Always a moving target!

 Complete ingredient lists

-Complete ingredient lists are not legally required for cleaning products.
-But they are becoming more important to educated consumers.
+These are not legally required for cleaning products.
+But are becoming more important to informed consumers.

 Least-toxic